RDCH106/pySRE/README.md

 ### Installation

+You can install or upgrade pySRE with:

+`$ pip install pySRE --upgrade`

-You can clone from source and use it with:
+Or you can install from source with:

 ```
 $ git clone https://github.com/RDCH106/pySRE.git --recursive